zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Divide by 0 in influence function of pair peri/lps* This should not normally occur.
 It is likely a problem with your model.

-*Domain too large for neighbor bins*
-   The domain has become extremely large so that neighbor bins cannot be used.
-Most likely, one or more atoms have been blown out of the simulation box to a great distance.

 *Dump atom/gz only writes compressed files*
    The dump atom/gz output file name must have a .gz suffix.